 Carrolls is another one of the Galway Pub scenes hidden gems.
 Located in a beautiful building with a cut stone facade on one of Galway's oldest streets, Carrolls is bursting with character.
-This pub was previously called McAlindens until summer 2013.
+This pub was previously called McAlindens until summer 2013 and before that was known as Cartys.
+There are a few remnants of both eras throughout the pub.
 Inside you will find one of the longest bar counters in Galway, stretching from the front to the back of the pub.
 There is also lots of comfortable seating along the wall.
 Carrolls is a local bar with a loyal clientele which ensures a friendly relaxed atmosphere.
-It is especially popular during the day when Horse racing fans check out the tv to see if their bets have paid off.
+Music sessions take place regularly just inside the front door.

 Although the Mcalinden family have long gone, you may be lucky enough to hear stories of their tough stance on music or singing which wasn't favourably looked upon and might have resulted in your removal from the premises.